opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

   - In TAO reserves of subnet pools.
   - TAO exists nowhere else.
   - Furthermore, for the Bittensor network operations, only staked TAO matters, i.e., only the staked TAO in the validator hotkeys and in TAO reserves act as fuel in the Bittensor network operations.
 This means that for any discussions on consensus power, only the sum total of the entire staked TAO is considered&mdash;the TAO that is in the coldkeys or in exchanges does not contribute directly to Bittensor network operations.
-- Similarly, the entire dTAO token emitted from the coinbase in the lifetime of Bittensor network exists:
+- Similarly, the entire $\alpha$ token emitted from the coinbase in the lifetime of Bittensor network exists as follows:
-  - **A dTAO token does not exist in a coldkey**.
+  - **An $\alpha$ token does not exist in a coldkey**.
 It only exists in the hotkeys of subnet validators, subnet miners and subnet owners.
   - In the subnet pool reserves.
-  - A dTAO token of one subnet is not fungible with a dTAO token of another subnet.
+  - A $\alpha$ token of one subnet is not fungible with a $\alpha$ token of another subnet.

 ### Staking and unstaking

 - Staking and unstaking operations do not change the constant product $k$.
 On the contrary, emissions into a subnet pool do change the constant product $k$.
 Also see [Emissions](#emissions).
 - Staking and unstaking operations are always local to a subnet and its subnet pool.
-- Stake is always held in dTAO token denominations.
-Furthermore, this dTAO stake exists only in the subnet validator hotkeys.
+- Stake is always held in $\alpha$ token denominations.
+Furthermore, this $\alpha$ stake exists only in the subnet validator hotkeys.

 ### Constant product vs. relative price